Gary Neville: Pierre-Emerick Aubameyang is world class

 Neville believes Aubameyang's ranking among the elite deserves to be re-evaluated.

 "Including me, we have stopped short of announcing Aubameyang as world class.
-We're happy to go with Aguero, we're happy to go with Mane and Salah, Firmino, Kane… all these players who have graced the Premier League in the last two or three seasons.
+We're happy to go with [Sergio] Aguero, we're happy to go with [Sadio] Mane and [Mohamed] Salah, [Roberto] Firmino, [Harry] Kane… all these players who have graced the Premier League in the last two or three seasons.

-"But now we're talking about a really high level of performance over a couple of years and today, I thought it was a brilliant performance from him.
+"But now we're talking about a really high level of performance over a couple of years and [against Everton], I thought it was a brilliant performance from him.
 Not just his goals, which he took really well, but also the shift that he put in."

 - Premier League top scorers